 - This does require effort.
 Grocery shopping, meal planning, dining out, explaining the program to friends and family, and dealing with stress will all prove challenging at some point during your program.
 We’ve given you a huge number of tools, advice, and resources, but take responsibility for your own plan.
 Improved health, fitness, and quality of life doesn’t happen automatically just because you’re now taking a pass on bread.

 - You can do this.
 You’ve come too far to back out now.
 You want to do this.
 You need to do this.
 And we know that you CAN do this.
 So stop thinking about it, and start doing.
 Right now, this very minute, tell someone that you are starting the Whole30.

 We want you to be a part of our community.
 We want you to take this seriously, and see amazing results in unexpected areas.
 We want you to look, feel, and live better than you have in years—or maybe ever.
 We want you to find lasting food freedom.
 Even if you don’t believe this will actually change your life, if you’re willing to give it 30 short days, DO IT.
 It is that important.
 We believe in it that much.
 It changed our lives, and we want it to change yours too.

 - Download the Whole30 Program PDF

 - Read our comprehensive “Can I Have…?”
 FAQ

-- Read more about why we exclude sugar, alcohol, grains, legumes, and dairy from our program in our first book, It Starts With Food.
+- Read more about why we exclude sugar, alcohol, grains, legumes, and dairy in our first book, It Starts With Food.

-- Read more about why we exclude “Paleo” baked goods and treats from our program
+- Read more about why we exclude baked goods, junk foods, and treats from our program